GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

-- **Reachability** is the attribute of static linkage errors to indicate whether a linkage error caused by a reference is _reachable_ from the _entry point classes_ of the class usage graph.
-In other words, when a static linkage error is _reachable_, there exists a path of references in the graph from one of the entry point classes to the reference causing linkage error.
+- **Reachability** is the attribute of static linkage errors to indicate whether a linkage error caused by a reference is _reachable_ from the _entry point classes_.
+In other words, when a static linkage error is marked as _reachable_, there exists a path of references in the class usage graph from one of the entry point classes to the reference causing linkage error.
-  The path helps to diagnose why static linkage errors are introduced to the linkage classpath.
+  The path helps to diagnose how static linkage errors are introduced to the classpath.

 - **Entry point classes** are classes in the class usage graph that are used to analyze the reachability of static linkage errors.
 These are the initial